notCyloth/Cheatsheet/5 - Web/Enumeration/Directories.md

 ```
 ffuf -w /usr/share/seclists/Discovery/Web-Content/web-extensions.txt:FUZZ -u http://$(IP_ADDRESS):$(PORT)/indexFUZZ -mc 200
 ```
-Once an extension is found, pages can be bruteforced with the -e 'extension' i.e. -e php, so the wordlist will check the words with and without the extension.
+Once an extension is found, pages can be bruteforced with the -e 'extension' i.e. -e .php, so the wordlist will check the words with and without the extension.
 ## Check source code of page
 RIgt click and check the source code of a page to see if it shows you the webpage extension.